PhilipDaniels/OracleUdtClassGenerator/README.md

 Namespace specifies the exact namespace to generate the code in.
 If absent, the generator tries to guess the namespace based on the folder that the `.oraudt` file is in.
-The string `.OracleUDTs` will always be appended to that namespace.

 `DebuggerDisplay` and `ToString` can be used to automatically generate a `DebuggerDisplayAttribute` and a `ToString` method, respectively.